nbhr/geodome/README.md

 ## `fibonacci.py` for Fibonacci sphere

 This is a numpy version of [Evenly distributing n points on a sphere](https://stackoverflow.com/a/26127012).
-The script also computes triangle edges using [`scipy.spatial.ConvexHull`](https://docs.scipy.org/doc/scipy/reference/generated/scipy.spatial.ConvexHull.html).
+The script computes triangle edges using [`scipy.spatial.ConvexHull`](https://docs.scipy.org/doc/scipy/reference/generated/scipy.spatial.ConvexHull.html).

 * The first vertex is always at `(0, 0, 1)`, and the last vertex is always at `(0, 0, -1)`.
 * The vertices are on the unit shpere of radius 1; meaning that the vertex position is identical to the vertex normal.